midasum/vitest-bdd/README.md

 // src/domain/test/calculator.feature.ts
 import { type Signal } from "tilia";
 import { expect } from "vitest";
-import { And, Given, Or, Then, When } from "vitest-bdd";
+import { And, Given, Then, When } from "vitest-bdd";
 import { makeCalculator } from "../feature/calculator";

 // You can reuse steps in multiple contexts